albertost5/restaurant-api-js/REAMDE.md

 1. Validate form, hide modal and display a message if it's not completed.

-2. Show Orders and Resume with all the products.
+2. Show hidden sections with the products data from the API.

 3.